Cemita

 The cemita is a sandwich originally from Puebla, Mexico.
 Also known as cemita poblana, it derives from the city (and region) of Puebla.
 The word refers to the sandwich as well as to the roll it is typically served on, a bread roll covered with sesame seeds.
-Additionally, the ingredients usually are restricted to sliced avocado, meat, Oaxaca cheese, onions, the herb pápalo and chipotle adobado, or jalapeño.
+Additionally, the ingredients usually are restricted to sliced avocado, meat, Oaxaca cheese, the herb pápalo and chipotle adobado, or jalapeño.

 Name

 The Real Academia Española says cemita comes from "acemite" (archaic Spanish for "bran") which in turn comes from Aramaic, and is related to Greek σεμίδαλις (semídalis) ("semolina").

 Reception

 The Daily Meal reviewed the cemita, saying "there are numerous variations, but it's always a delicious mouthful" in their article "12 Life-Changing Sandwiches You've Never Heard Of".